cypress-io/cypress-documentation/source/guides/guides/debugging.md

 set DEBUG=cypress:*
 ```

-{% url 'Read more about the CLI options here' command-line#Debugging-Commands %}.
+{% url 'Read more about the CLI options here' command-line#Debugging-commands %}.

 # Debug the Browser Driver